surelybassy/DamsOfTheWorld/README.md

 ### Purposes

 From the information in the data set, we can see that at least 45% of the dams are used for irrigation purposes, 34% provide some sort of hydroelectricity and 5% are used to provide water.
+Many of the dams are used for multiple purposes.

 ![Purposes](DamImages/Purposes.png?raw=true "Purposes")

 ### Exploring the Annual Power Production